osuosl/gitsync/docs/source/design.rst

 * Project: commit[url]
 * Activities: commit[message] - activities
 * Date Worked: commit[timestamp]
-* Issue URI: commit[message] - issue, or we may be able to get this out of the
+* Issue URI: commit[message] - issue uri, or we may be able to get this out of the
 * push info somehow
 * Notes: commit[message] - message, the commit message itself